andyruwruw-development/STEM4Kids/md/server/server.md

 This is a rundown of everything I know about writing RESTful APIs.

+Feel free to text me any questions.
+I'm not that great at explaining concepts and hope that this at least serves as a reference.

+Happy coding.

 ## Table of Contents
 1. <a href="#pre">Preface:</a> JavaScript Syntax
 1. <a href="#part1">Part 1:</a> What is an Express Server Middleware